 API UPTIME BY INDUSTRY

-API uptime dropped 0.21% YoY, adding ~18 hours downtime annually
+API uptime drops 0.21% YoY, adding ~18 hours more downtime annually

-Looking at API uptime by region helps surface both local infrastructure challenges and broader systemic pressures.
-Almost all regions experienced a year-over-year decline in API uptime that indicates rising API complexity, traffic volumes, and use of AI are collectively placing strain on digital infrastructure worldwide.
+Looking at API uptime by region helps surface both broader systemic pressures and local infrastructure challenges.
+Almost all regions experienced a year-over-year decline in API uptime, indicating that rising API complexity, traffic volumes, and use of AI are collectively placing strain on digital infrastructure worldwide.
 The variation in uptime highlights persistent disparities.
 Regions with mature data center ecosystems and strong connectivity see fewer disruptions, while those reliant on fragmented or less resilient infrastructure are more vulnerable to service interruptions.
+To deliver a consistent digital experience globally and mitigate regional service issues, you can:

 API UPTIME BY REGION